dakk/BSPTree/README.md

 Multithreading
 ---
-The software implement concurrent loading of mesh; if this feature give problems on another version of qt or another os, disable it commenting "#define THREADING" on window_gl.h.
+The software implement concurrent loading of mesh; if this feature give problems on another version of qt or another os, disable it commenting "#define THREADING" on window_gl.cpp.

 To do: